Aliya Riaz

-Aliya Riaz (born 24 September 1992) is a Pakistani cricketer who plays as a right-handed batter and right-arm off break bowler for Pakistan.
+Aliya Riaz (born 24 September 1992) is a Pakistani cricketer who plays as a right-handed batter and right-arm medium bowler for Pakistan.
 She has also played domestic cricket for Rawalpindi, Federal Capital, Higher Education Commission, Lahore, State Bank of Pakistan and Zarai Taraqiati Bank Limited.

 International career

 In October 2018, she was named in Pakistan's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 She was the leading wicket-taker for Pakistan in the tournament, with six dismissals in four matches.
 In January 2020, she was named in Pakistan's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In December 2020, she was shortlisted as one of the Women's Cricketer of the Year for the 2020 PCB Awards.

+She was a member of the gold-medal-winning Pakistan team at the 2014 Asian Games.

 In October 2021, she was named in Pakistan's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named in Pakistan's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, she was named in Pakistan's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+She was named in the Pakistan squad for the 2024 ICC Women's T20 World Cup.

+Riaz was part of the Pakistan squad for the 2025 Women's Cricket World Cup Qualifier at home in April 2025.

+Personal life

+In 2024, she married commentator Ali Younis.
+Waqar Younis is her brother-in-law.